benkerd22/MiniJavaCompiler/README.md

 - typecheck
 - compile Mini-Java to sPiglet

-### Compile
+### Build

-To compile this project, use the following command at the root of this repository:
+To build this project, use the following command at the root of this repository:

     javac -d bin -sourcepath src -encoding UTF-8 src/Main.java